dek577/homebridge-watchdog15/README.md

 First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for instructions.
-Then run the following command to install `homebridge-http-temperature-sensor`
+Then run the following command to install `homebridge-watchdog15`

 ```
-sudo npm install -g homebridge-http-temperature-sensor
+sudo npm install -g homebridge-watchdog15
 ```

 ## Configuration